Ernest Riebe: Career

 Ernest Riebe worked as a cartoonist for The Industrial Worker, a weekly newspaper published by the Industrial Workers of the World (IWW).
 His most famous work was Mr. Block.
 On November 7, 1912, Mr. Block first appeared in the Industrial Worker, a newspaper owned by the IWW, and the comic strip was also published in Solidarity for three years.

 According to historian Franklin Rosemont, IWW cartoonists like Riebe did not profit from their comics.
 Twenty-four of the strips were compiled into America’s first radical comic book in 1913, and it was advertised by the IWW press.
+In 2023 Between the Lines Books and PM Press published a new anthology entitled Mr Block: The Subversive Comics and Writings of Ernest Riebe'.
 Riebe’s comic strips were anti-racist, and during the early 1920s, he and other similar cartoonists were criticized by the Ku Klux Klan, American Legion, and white-supremacist preachers and politicians.

 Cartoon from Riebe's 1919 pamphlet, Crimes of the Bolsheviki.

 Through the comic strip, Riebe assailed the AFL, the Socialist Party, and bourgeois values.
 He portrayed Mr. Block as a man "devoid of class-consciousness" who blindly believes that America is the land of opportunity, hard work pays off, and the boss looks out for the employee.
 However, in each strip, Riebe has Mr. Block faced with setback after setback.
 He gets laid off from his job because the company has been overproducing goods, gets abused by the police, is sent to jail, among other things.
 Often, Riebe depicts the employers as manipulators of the workers.
 For instance, in one comic strip, the employer speaks individually with the mixed race employees and makes them work hard by pitting the workers against each other.